blancgab/ListService/README.md

 FRONTEND TODOs:

-- [ ] make and maintain a JSON object that's specific to the user that would hold all info for the lists that a given user is subscribed to. this can be as simple as a listing of some ID of the lists.

-- [ ] a JSON that would have the full list of all lists, with their ID + name + description.
-May choose to populate dynamically the lists, instead of hardcoding.

-- [x] enable dragging from one list to the other
+- [ ] make the list headers not scroll

-- [ ] update the user JSON with this dragging
+- [ ] fix styling in accordance with Ved's suggestions

+- [ ] login page (asking for email only)

+- [ ] fix repeated drag/drop

-- [ ] alphabetical sort within categories
+- [ ] action button!

-- [ ] sorting by different categories.
+- [ ] reset button?

-- [ ] search feature.
+- [ ] if time permits, 3 column page as well?

 BACKEND TODOs:

-DATABASE CLASS

--   Stores dictionary of users and dictionary of clubs with ability to add and remove from each.

-USERS

--   Add users to database of accounts upon registering (include name, email, password list of subscriptions).
--   Update "subscriptions" list of a user when user subscribes/unsubscribes, AND send info between our server and Mailman to actually accomplish the transaction (or look into how to integrate our code with Mailman API)

-SUBSCRIPTIONS

--   To be contained in a user's list of subscriptions, with "PENDING" boolean, and with the neccessary link to unsubscribe

-CLUBS

--Store the name, blurb, subscribe link, subscribers, category
+- [ ] script that'll sub / unsub from a given list for a given email

+- [ ] find the changes between original and current list states for the action button